patrickhuber/Pliant/README.md

 Implementation of a modified Earley parser in C# inspired by the Marpa Parser project.

 ## Description
-Pliant is a table driven parser that implements the Earley algorithm with optimizations from joop leo to efficiently handle right recursions.
+Pliant is a table driven parser that implements the Earley algorithm.
+Two optimizations are added to handle issues with the original Earley implementation:
+1. Optimization from joop leo to efficiently handle right recursions.
+2. Bug fix from Aycock and Horspool to handle nullable predictions

 ## References